pmq20/node-packer/README.md

 ## Features

+It takes less than 5 minutes to compile any project with `node-packer`.

+You won't need to modify a single line of code in your application, no matter how you developed it as long as it works in plain node.js!

 - Works on ![win](resource/win_sm.png) Windows, ![macOS](resource/apple_sm.png) macOS and ![linux](resource/linux_sm.png) Linux
 - Creates a binary distribution of your application
 - Supports natively any form of `require`, including dynamic ones (e.g. `require(myPath + 'module.js'`)